12 Quaint Small Towns in Florida to Discover on a Weekend Trip

 4. Mount Dora

-This is one of Central Florida’s most picturesque towns with a combination of Southern hospitality and small-town charm that makes it one of the most visited small towns during the holiday season.
+This is one of Central Florida’s most picturesque towns with a combination of Southern hospitality and small-town charm, making it one of the most visited small towns during the holiday season.

 Cute white buildings surrounding Sunset Park in Mount Dora